Mauro Biello

-As a manager, he served as the head coach of Montreal Impact from 2015 until 2017.
+As a manager, he served as the head coach of Montreal Impact from 2015 until 2017 and has served as the interim head coach of the Canadian men's national team since September of 2023.

 Early life

 Born in Montreal, Quebec, Biello attended St. Monica's Elementary School, Vincent Massey Collegiate and Marymount Academy, and played college soccer at Vanier College and Concordia University.
+He is of Italian descent.

 Club career

 Early career

 Biello began his professional soccer career in 1992 when he was drafted by the Montreal Supra.

 Montreal Impact

 A year later, the team folded and Biello signed with the newly formed expansion team, the Montreal Impact of the American Professional Soccer League.
 Biello helped the Impact capture the League Championship for the first time in 1994, but Biello played a small part in capturing the Championship.
 In 1997, Biello helped the Impact win the regular-season title by scoring 8 goals and recording 10 assists.
 He was awarded the Giuseppe-Saputo Trophy as the Impact's Team MVP.
 In addition to playing for Montreal during the outdoor season, Biello also spent two seasons, 1995–1997, with the Buffalo Blizzard in the National Professional Soccer League.
 In 1997, the Impact entered the NPSL.
 Consequently, Biello played both indoor and outdoor seasons with Montreal.

 During the 1998 outdoor season, Biello played a major part for the Impact, scoring 11 goals and amassing 35 points (a team record that stood until the 2002 season, when Eduardo Sebrango surpassed it with 18 goals and 36 points).
 At the end of the season he was awarded the Giuseppe-Saputo Trophy for the second straight year.